 Q: What was your greatest challenge during the course of your Assessment in Action project?

-Q: What is your #1 recommendation for other librarians who want to conduct an assessment project on student learning and success?
+Q: What is your #1 recommendation for other librarians who want to conduct an assessment project on learning and success?

 Q: What is the #1 thing you gained through your participation in Assessment in Action?